By Monte Roulier

 RENEWING SOCIAL, EMOTIONAL, & SPIRITUAL LIFE

-Our social, emotional, and spiritual life is tied to how we understand ourselves, relate to others, and experience belonging and purpose.
-It is about our thoughts, feelings, perceptions, memories, and states of being.
-This sense of self is further shaped by culture, early life experience, faith, ZIP code, and other factors.
-Our social, emotional, and spiritual life guides our decisions, influences our actions, and helps us know who we are.
+Our social, emotional, and spiritual life ties directly to how we understand ourselves, relate to others, and experience belonging and purpose.
+It is about our thoughts, feelings, perceptions, connectedness, memories, and states of being.
+This sense of self and others is further shaped by factors that include the prevailing culture, our early life experience, our faith, and our ZIP codes.
+Our social, emotional, and spiritual life empowers our will, guides our decisions, influences our actions, and helps us know who we are.